sabslikesobs/Adv360-Pro-ZMK/README.md

 And some notes:

+- **Important**: When multiple layers are activated, the one with the highest number takes priority.
+They are not stacked.
+Mod and Fn must be kept at the end of the list.
 - You can also tap Mod+LCTRL or Mod+Delete to swap LCTRL and Delete.
 I use that myself but didn't set it by default to keep the layout vanilla.
 - I don't use Colemak but threw it in there to be helpful.
 I hope it works right.
 - Change unused keys on the base qwerty layer (e.g. the thumb clusters) to apply those changes to all layouts.